Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

 Supination (or under-pronation) is the opposite of pronation and refers to the outward roll of the foot.
 Let’s take a look at an image of a child with supination.

 I have seen the positive impact that good supportive shoes can provide to a child who pronates or supinates.
-The correct type of shoes helps prevent your children’s feet from collapsing and turning inwards/outwards and allows your children to walk and run straighter, improving their overall posture.
+The correct type of shoes helps prevent your children’s feet from collapsing and turning inwards/outwards and allows them to walk and run straighter, improving their overall posture.
 However, there is a limited selection of children’s shoes that provide more support and structure, but the good news is that I will help you find them.

 What a Difference the Correct Types of Shoes Can Make!

-Let’s take a look at a picture of a child with flat feet that is dealing with pronation and is wearing two different pairs of shoes.
+Let’s take a look at a picture of a child with flat feet who is dealing with pronation and is wearing two different pairs of shoes.
 The first picture shows a child wearing a pair of unsupportive shoes made by Nike.
 Do you notice how the feet are still pronating and turning inwards?

 Before Image